fatualux/python-notes/src/chapters/methods/static_methods.md

 - **Avoid Side Effects**: Ensure static methods do not modify global or external state, as they should remain self-contained.
 - **Maintain Readability**: Use static methods to improve code readability and organization by keeping related functionality within the class namespace.

-### Summary

-Static methods are a useful feature for defining methods that do not require access to class or instance data.
-They help in organizing utility functions related to a class and improve code structure by keeping relevant functions within the class namespace.